ebassi/halting_problem/content/gnome/graphene-2.md

 thanks to [Alex][alexl-blog] and his port of [three.js][three-js] to GObject, [Gthree][gthree-github].

-the little library that started in May with a bunch of basic types for vectors and matrices, as well as some 2D types that were required for convenience, has now grown to include some more 3D types, for the convenience of people developing 3D canvases:
+the little library that [started in May][graphene-blog] with a bunch of basic types for vectors and matrices, as well as some 2D types that were required for convenience, has now grown to include some more 3D types, for the convenience of people developing 3D canvases: